 “Why am I telling you this?
 No one knows this about me!”
 Is something I’ve heard over and over again from people I’ve just met and my closest friends alike.

 But be warned, this technique – this question – will only work if you are genuinely interested in the answer.
 If you are, this will become one of your favorite conversational (and for you coaches – coaching) tools in no time.

 And here it is: Instead of asking people what they do, ask them why they do it.

 Not in a judgmental or critical way.
 Not even in an exploratory way.
 But in a curious, encouraging and personal way.
-Look for their motivations, their drives, their inspiration and their passion in the things they do.
+Look for their motivations, their drives, their inspiration, and their passion for the things they do.

 “What is it about X that makes you enjoy it?”

 “So what motivated you to start doing X in the first place?”